tarantool/cartridge-cli/README.rst

 ``clean``
 *********

-To remove instance(s) files (log, workdir, console and notify sockets), use the ``clean`` command:
+To remove instance(s) files (log, workdir, console socket, PID-file and notify socket), use the ``clean`` command:

 .. code-block:: bash